 Who Can Become a Guardian in Manhattan?

-In New York, the right to serve as someone else’s legal guardian is restricted to individuals over 18 years old, without criminal records, who are either citizens or lawful permanent residents of the United States.
+In Kansas, the right to serve as someone else’s legal guardian is restricted to individuals over 18 years old, without criminal records, who are either citizens or lawful permanent residents of the United States.
 This role is typically filled by an immediate family member of an incapacitated person, nominated as their guardian in their estate plan.
 However, the court may alternatively assign someone to serve as an incapacitated person’s guardian if it is necessary to manage that person’s financial and/or personal affairs.

 In addition to making decisions regarding property and/or asset management on behalf of their dependent, becoming a legal guardian in Manhattan also imposes responsibility upon that guardian for various other aspects of their dependent’s life.
 Depending on the circumstances, this might include ensuring that taxes and bills are paid on time, filing tax returns on the individual’s behalf, and handling investments in a way that serves the person’s fiduciary interests.